 Sport-Wellnesshotel Bichlhof is adjacent to the Eichenheim Golf Course, which can be reached using the establishment’s own golf carts.
 It also has a day spa and offers treatments for both adults and children.

 The family-run Hotel Rasmushof is a few minutes on foot from the town centre and set on the 9-hole Rasmushof golf course at the end of the Streif slope, where in winter the Hahnenkamm race takes place.

 Where to Eat

 There’s plenty of gourmet dining, with more than 70 eateries in town, and mountain huts such as Bichlalm and Seidlalm open during the summer months.
 However, in the wake of Covid the gastronomic scene doesn’t quite reach the stellar heights of the 2010s.
-The Tennerhof Gourmet & Spa de Charme Hotel has three chef’s toques and 17 points from the Gault Millau guide, as well as Lois Stern (for Asian cuisine) and Jürgen Bartl of Hotel Zur Tenne, both of whom have one chef’s toque and 14 Gault Millau points.
+The Tennerhof Gourmet & Spa de Charme Hotel has two chef’s toques from the Gault Millau guide, as does Lois Stern (for Asian cuisine) and the Neuwirt.

 Other restaurants worth targeting in town include Jürgen Nentwich’s traditional Wirtshaus zum Rehkitz, which has one toque and 13 Gault Millau points, and Hotel Rasmushof (with Kitzbuhel’s largest wine cellar) at the bottom of the Streif, which has great food and a Tirolean atmosphere.
 1st Lobster offers fresh fish and seafood, as well as Argentinian steak cooked on a hot stone.
 For good-value Austria cooking, try the Huberbrau-Stuberl and Restaurant Centro for delicious wood-fired pizzas.

 Also see our winter resort report for more information on Kitzbuhel.